embodied-agent-interface/embodied-agent-interface/README.md

     To minimize and identify potential issues, we recommend:

-    1. Review the system requirements section of the [iGibson installation guide](https://stanfordvl.github.io/iGibson/installation.html).
+    1. please make sure python=3.8 and your system meets minimum requirements in [iGibson installation guide](https://stanfordvl.github.io/iGibson/installation.html).

     2. **Install CMake Using Conda (do not use pip)**:
        ```